baublet/redux-tools/README.md

 #### Common options

-`stateEntitiesProp` the property of this chunk of state that contains your entities.
+`stateEntitiesProp` the property of this chunk of state that contains your entities. *Note,* in all cases, you should be able to use `null` for this value to indicate that this chunk of state is itself the entity store.

 `actionPayloadProp` the property of the action payload relevant to this reducer factory.